 REQUIREMENT 2: Registration with a controlling body

-- You have successfully completed the National Diploma: Technical Financial Accounting NQF 5, or the National Diploma: Financial Accounting NQF 6 qualifications are eligible to register as a tax practitioner. and/or
+- You have successfully completed the National Diploma: Technical Financial Accounting NQF 5, or the National Diploma: Financial Accounting NQF 6 qualifications are eligible to register as a tax practitioner.

 - You meet SAIT’s criteria (see main criteria below).